Prof. Jay Wilkinson

 Email: jazzprof@ou.edu

-Wilkinson has completed written works as well.
-He created a jazz improvisation methods book for his students, he wrote a letter of tribute for the previous jazz director at OU, Mr. John Williams, which was included in the local musician union’s newsletter, and he has contributed an article on the life of Chet Baker to “The Great Plains Encyclopedia.”
 As a composer he has written countless original works and arrangements.
-He is sought after by local musicians, music educators and other professionals to write various styles of music, like Danny White of Danny’s Blues Saloon Revue who was featured in a national blues magazine and has recorded numerous albums.
+He is sought after by local musicians, music educators and other professionals to write various styles of music, like Danny White of Danny’s Blues Saloon Revue, (featured in a national blues magazine), and the Grammy nominated Sugar Free All Stars.
 He has written music for big band, jazz combo, New Orleans style street band, basketball band, string quartet, ska band, trumpet ensemble, brass quintet, and symphonic band.
-In 2018 the OU Trumpet Ensemble won first place at the National Trumpet Competition in the trumpet ensemble division performing his arrangement of “Cherokee.”
-In addition he has composed many original works.
-Many of these, like his tune, “Reality,” his originals set to the poetry of Langston Hughes, the music of Boyd Street Brass, his brass quintet works and his trumpet ensemble piece, “Cherokee, A Tribute,” have been recorded or performed at reputable events like the DJango Festival on Whidbey Island and Jazz in June in Norman, OK.
+His arrangement of “Cherokee” for trumpet ensemble was performed by the OU Trumpet Ensemble, winner of the 2018 ensemble division of the National Trumpet Competition.
+Of his many original works many, like his tune, “Reality,” his originals set to the poetry of Langston Hughes, the music of Boyd Street Brass, his brass quintet works and his trumpet ensemble piece, “Cherokee, A Tribute,” have been recorded or performed at reputable events like the DJango Festival on Whidbey Island, Jazz in June in Norman, OK, and the Comedy Arena Jazz Showcase in McKinney Texas.